laurentpayot/minidenticons/README.md

 The `identicon` function will return a svg string generated from its username string argument.

 ### Browser

-You can simply generate identicons on the client instead of fetching images from a server!

 Minidenticons uses [ES modules](https://jakearchibald.com/2017/es-modules-in-browsers/), now [widely supported](https://caniuse.com/es6-module) in browsers.
 So you can directly import the `identicon` function from your CDN of choice, for instance: